RobLoach/pntr_app/README.md

 # pntr_app

-Build [pntr](https://github.com/robloach/pntr) applications for a number of different targets, including SDL, raylib, the web, and more.
-Use the same code across the different platforms.
+Build [pntr](https://github.com/robloach/pntr) applications with the same code for a number of different targets, including SDL, raylib, the web, and more.

 ## Example

-The following will build and run with SDL, raylib, or on the web.

 ``` c
 #define PNTR_APP_IMPLEMENTATION